 For all that, they created the art.
-There was the place in a camp, called Lagermuseum, where all the antiques, coins and works of art, robbed from the prisoners, were held.
-What’s more, the Nazis kept there paintings that they ordered in a camp.
+There was the place in a camp, called Lagermuseum, where all the antiques, coins, and works of art, robbed from the prisoners, were held.
+What’s more, the Nazis kept paintings that they ordered in a camp there.
 They commissioned those who had the talent to paint landscapes or illustrations for the German legends.

 Prisoners were drawing instructional sketches and plans of the camp for SS officers.
 However, making art that was not commissioned by the Germans was strictly forbidden.

 Regardless of this prohibition, prisoners were secretly making the note cards or small cult objects.
 They even managed to paint portraits and depictions of everyday life in a camp.

 These works are precious, as they reflect the prisoner’s feelings, that was dulled by Nazis so strongly.
 I was truly happy that the art and SENSITIVITY is something that one cannot take away from you, even if you fear him.

 Ignorance comes too easy